Perungulam

-Perungulam is an ancient panchayat town in Thoothukudi district in the Indian state of Tamil Nadu.
+Perungulam is a panchayat town in Thoothukudi district in the Indian state of Tamil Nadu.

 Demographics

 As of the 2001 India census, Perungulam had a population of 6,451.
 Males constitute 49% of the population and females 51%.
 Perungulam has an average literacy rate of 77%, higher than the national average of 59.5%: male literacy is 81%, and female literacy is 74%.
 12% of the population is under 6 years of age.

-Geography

-The big pond in this village is named Perungulam.
-The city is surrounded by paddies, reservoirs, streams and vegetation.

 Landmark

 Srinivasa Perumal Temple

-Sri Mayakoothar Temple - Thirukkulandhai, Perunkulam is one of the Nava Tirupathi, nine Hindu temples dedicated to Lord Vishnu located along the Tiruchendur-Tirunelveli route, on the banks of Thamiraparani river.
+Sri Mayakoothar Temple - Thirukkulandhai, Perunkulam is one of the Nava Tirupathi, nine Hindu temples dedicated to Vishnu located along the Tiruchendur-Tirunelveli route, on the banks of Thamiraparani river.
 These temples are classified as "Divya Desams", the 108 temples of Vishnu revered by the 12 poet saints, or Alwars.